qcware/promethium-examples/examples/Getting_Started/02_Geometry_Optimization/README.md

 ## Example

-Performs a Geometry Optimization Calculation with B3LYP-D3/def2-SVP.
+Performs a Geometry Optimization with B3LYP-D3/def2-SVP.

 To run the `httpx` version:
 ```